jepsar/Jepsar-PrimeFaces-Theme/README.md

 </context-param>
 ````

-My next to do is getting this library in the Maven central repository.
-Until it's there you could download and install
-it to your local repository (`mvn clean install`).
-Then you can add this dependency to your `pom.xml`:
+Add this dependency to your `pom.xml`:

 ````xml
 <dependency>